Walburga Stemmer: Gertrud and Rommel

-After her mother's death, Rommel and Lucie helped to look after the fifteen-year-old Gertrud.
+After her mother's death, Rommel and Lucie looked after the fifteen-year-old Gertrud.
 Gertrud exchanged hundreds of letters with her father.
 She knitted him a plaid scarf, which is seen in many images of Rommel in the desert.
 Lucie knew that Gertrud was Rommel's daughter and the family helped support her.
 Manfred Rommel noted she was always referred to as "cousin Gertrud".

 Gertrud was a frequent visitor to the family and was at Rommel's hospital bedside after he returned ill from Africa.
 There, she answered the telephone call from a furious Hitler who ordered him back to Africa.
 She stayed close to the family even after Rommel's forced suicide, and his letters to and from Walburga and Gertrud were inherited by her son Joseph, who made the story public in 2000 after Gertrud's death.